fpiernas/FBP/README.md

 * The code asks the user to select the object.
 It's critical to do this in a way that the central vertical line of the grid matches the axis of rotation.

 * The code converts all frames to float, perform a gamma correction and converts to grayscale.
-If extra_frames is greater than 0, the code interpolates new images.
+If extra_frames is greater than 0, the code interpolates new images, increasing the available data.
+This has the effect that the result is blurrier but the noise has almost gone.

 * The code asks the user to select an area of the background of the images where there is no object.
 It computes the mean intensity of the background for the next step.
 You can select no area and this background intensity is set to 1.